lkesteloot/unsong/unsong-1.md

 Okay.
 So any hope that they were just annoyed at Erica’s secret meetings was gone.
 This was Director-General Malia Ngo.
 The head of UNSONG.
 If she was involved, they thought this was the most important thing happening in the world at this moment.
 Which of course it was.
 They knew all about the Vital Name and everything it could do, and they were going straight to the top.
 Okay.
 So I was really, [i]really[/i] doomed.

-When the President and the Comet King had worked together to convince the United Nations to fund UNSONG, leadership of the fledgling bureaucracy had gone to a elderly Brazilian politician who had taken a hands-off approach.
+When the President and the Comet King had worked together to convince the United Nations to fund UNSONG, leadership of the fledgling bureaucracy had gone to an elderly Brazilian politician who had taken a hands-off approach.
 He’d gone after the biggest gangs and most blatant serial abusers of Names, talking about “decapitation strikes” against networks of large-scale pirates.
 The policy was very popular—everyone agreed that having the Mafia in on the Name business was a bad idea—and pretty ineffective, because most unauthorized Name use was by ordinary non-Mafia people who talked to each other online.

 He’d died about ten years ago and been replaced by Ms. Ngo, who had joined the organization two years earlier and presided over a famous sting on the medicinal-Name gangs in the Harmonious Jade Dragon Empire.
 She replaced her predecessor’s cautious balance with a scorched-earth approach that won her dozens of powerful enemies—all of whom were carefully outmanuevered.
 It didn’t hurt that theonomic profits increased about 300% during the first five years of her tenure.
 Sure, a lot of people thought that was because of blockbuster discoveries like the Precious Name and Zahlenquadrat-boxing, but pirated Names becoming a hundred times harder to find couldn’t have hurt either.
 Soon any move against her would have half the theonomics bigwigs in the country at the President’s doorstep within an hour, and UNSONG was her private fiefdom.
 She scared a lot of people, and I’d always thought it was a deliberate attempt to play the bully in order to compensate for her unthreatening appearance.